-• Museums and Society: Using museums and cultural sites from Qatar and the Gulf States, this course will examine and discuss how these institutions engage with, and in, society.
-Topics will include the exploration of the backgrounds to museums, early Gulf museums and collections, the reemergence of museum creation in the 21st century, and how exhibitions aim to communicate and engage with visitors.
+Islam and the Shaping of African History - Begins with the acknowledgement that when Muslims in Mecca were a beleaguered few, Africa became the home of the first Muslim community in history.
+Today, Africa may well be the only continent in the world with a Muslim majority.
+How did Islam come to have such primacy in African history?
+What are the currents of Islamic thought that have come to shape African lives?
+How did Africans affect Islamic religious culture?
+This course aims to answer such questions with an overview of fourteen centuries of Islam in Africa.
+Although not an exhaustive history, we will outline major historical shifts, consider broad intellectual currents and discuss some of the main historiographical debates surrounding Islam in Africa.
+Museums and Society - Using museums and cultural sites from Qatar and the Gulf States, this course will examine and discuss how these institutions engage with, and in, society.
+Topics will include the exploration of the backgrounds to museums, early Gulf museums and collections, the re-emergence of museum creation in the 21st century, and how exhibitions aim to communicate and engage with visitors.
 Through discussions with experts in the field, site visits, and multi-media resources you will critically examine exhibitions and institutions, with particular emphasis on examining how museums in the Gulf contribute to society, as well as how they are shaped by society.